timferrin15/AMATH-482/README.md

 # AMATH-482
 Tim Ferrin

-All Homework reports and code from AMATH 482: Computational Methods for Data Analysis
+All project reports and code from AMATH 482: Computational Methods for Data Analysis

 Projects include: